-As the environment becomes an ever-pressing subject, so does the sustainability of its creatures - including bees.
+As the environment becomes an ever-important subject, so does the sustainability of its creatures—including bees.

-When more beekeepers utilize the sustained, ethical practices of keeping bees, we make sure bees, which are so critical to our ecosystem, are around for a long time yet.
+When more beekeepers utilize ethical practices of keeping bees, we’re dedicated to ensuring that bees, which are so critical to our ecosystem, are around for a long time yet.

 To bring sustainable honey to the forefront of the industry.
-Studies now show that, all over the world, bee issues are on the rise.
-There are higher mortality rates and, accordingly, lower levels of honey produced.
+Studies now show that, all over the world, bees are experiencing higher mortality rates, placing nearly all food systems at risk.

-Honey and bees themselves are absolutely crucial for the environment and, not to sound overly dramatic but, to the success of our planet.
+Honey and bees are crucial for the environment and, not to sound overly dramatic but, to the success of our planet.

-Before we go further into why the sustainability of bees is so important, let’s define the term and walk through the best, most up-to-date practices.
+Before we go further into why bees are so important, let’s define the term and walk through the best, most up-to-date practices.

 Let’s comb through this topic.